King Tai Wu-- Remarkable Monarch Inspired by Supernatural Power

 One day, a paper mulberry grew under a big mulberry in Tai Wu’s palace; more surprisingly, those two trees grew very tall within 7 days.
 In the era when people highly respect and worship supernatural powers, the young king was quite scared.

 His most important assistant minister, Yi Yin’s son, then told the young king that this unusual phenomenon happened because the king did something wrong, politically.
-In order to suppress those abnormal monsters, Tai Wu started to listen to his intelligent minister and work diligently.
+To suppress those abnormal monsters, Tai Wu started to listen to his intelligent minister and work diligently.

 Delightfully, those two unusual trees withered very soon after he became a good king.